mongodb/docs-realm/examples/android/sync/README.md

 In your new test file:

-- make your new test class a subclass of `RealmTest` to be able to actually run Realm SDK methods (you will almost certainly need this)
+- make your new test class a subclass of `RealmTest` so you can run Realm SDK methods

 Now all you have to do is add a method with a void return type and the `@Test` annotation to create a new test!